Editor’s Note: This post was originally published July 16, 2019 and was updated for accuracy and comprehensiveness on January 7, 2020.

 As you can see, the longer you work on building a retention strategy the more it pays off.
-Small changes in retention lead to huge results, while focusing primarily on acquisition sees significantly smaller dividends.
+Small changes in retention leads to huge results, while focusing primarily on acquisition sees significantly smaller dividends.

 When you look at what each of these metrics are, it’s easy to understand why you can’t see results right away:

-- Purchase frequency requires existing customers to make more than one purchase, so unless you’re selling something they actually need every day the chances of them making their second purchase immediately is slim
+Purchase frequency requires existing customers to make more than one purchase, so unless you’re selling something they actually need every day the chances of them making their second purchase immediately is slim.

-- Repeat purchase rate builds on purchase frequency to measure what percentage of your customers are making more than one purchase with you
+- Repeat purchase rate builds on purchase frequency to measure what percentage of your customers are making more than one purchase with you.

 Build retention into the big picture of your marketing strategy

-- Stage 1: just starting — customer retention helps you build on the foundation of customers you’re building by maximizing revenue for every customer you acquire
+- Stage 1: just starting — customer retention helps you build on the foundation of customers you’re building by maximizing revenue for every customer you acquire.

-- Stage 2: gaining traction — investing in your retention strategy makes your store irresistible to those who have already discovered your brand while improving the experience for those who are just getting to know you
+- Stage 2: gaining traction — investing in your retention strategy makes your store irresistible to those who have already discovered your brand while improving the experience for those who are just getting to know you.

-- Stage 3: consistent sales — retaining your current customers allows you to dig into their ongoing profitability by giving you the tools to invest in the relationship you have with each of your customers
+- Stage 3: consistent sales — retaining your current customers allows you to dig into their ongoing profitability by giving you the tools to invest in the relationship you have with each of your customers.

 Once you have consistent sales, emphasizing your customer retention strategy is the most powerful way to push your success forward.
 By harnessing the power of retention tactics like loyalty programs, re-engagement marketing, and value-add marketing, you will continue to improve your overall customer experience.

-These tactics will perfectly complement the other reasons your customers already love your brand, such as your customer support, product quality, and branding.
+These tactics will complement the other reasons your customers already love your brand, such as your customer support, product quality, and branding.
 Each of these elements work together to impact the way your customers feel about you, and it’s these emotional connections that ultimately determine whether they want to make another purchase in the future.

 Investing in a customer retention strategy guarantees that your business will continue to grow over time.
 With retention, you can stop investing in only ad space and start investing in what really pays off: your best customers.